 1. Get Your Paperwork in Order

-Before you spend time seeking out products and suppliers, you'll want to make sure you fill out all the requisite forms.
+Before you spend time seeking out the best dropshipping products and suppliers, you'll want to make sure you fill out all the requisite forms.
 You don't want the federal or state government coming after your business and levying fines because you moved too quickly.
 First, you'll need to apply for an eCommerce business license and any requisite permits based on the products you sell.
-Make sure you understand the requirements in your area as you need far more documents to sell wine online than you do to sell coffee online.
+Make sure you understand the requirements in your area as you need far more documents to sell wine online than you do if selling coffee online.

 At this step, you should also create a robust business plan and look into picking up eCommerce business insurance.
 Even though your suppliers will handle most of the work, you can still be held liable if something happens.
 You can also handle some other administrative tasks at this point like setting up an account with one of the best banks for eCommerce business.
-The more you do at this step, the easier it will be to grow after launch.
+The more you do at this step, the easier it will be to grow after launch and the less likely you'll make dropshipping beginner mistakes.

 2. Pick a Niche

-Before investing in a new website, you need to pick out the industry and market that you're going to serve.
+Before investing in a new website and dropshipping website builder, you need to pick out the industry and market that you're going to serve.
 It's important that you make this as specific as possible.
 You'll have a very hard time marketing and selling your products if your website seems vague.
-Start by asking simple questions like, "what is dropshipping" and "how does dropshipping work?"
-These will give you some insight into what product offerings make the most sense for the dropshipping model.
+Start by asking simple questions like, "what is dropshipping" and learning more about the dropshipping model.
+This will give you some insight into what product offerings make the most sense for the dropshipping model.
+You may even want to look abroad and invest in the reverse dropshipping model.

-The niche you pick will affect many aspects of your website including your markup and margin (see markup vs margin), eCommerce shipping costs, and the impact of your website's eCommerce SEO.
+The dropshipping niches you pick will affect many aspects of your website including your markup and margin (see markup vs margin), eCommerce shipping costs, and the impact of your website's eCommerce SEO.
 If you choose a highly competitive niche, you'll run into issues getting your website noticed.

 3. Research Competitors